-Sermon: "It was intended that she should save this perfume for the day of my burial."
-John 12:7

-Lazarus, Mary and Martha were friends and supporters of Jesus.
-It is clear that Jesus was used to receiving hospitality at their home which was two miles south of Jerusalem, for our Lord was very close to them.
-Today's reading is set soon after Jesus had raised Lazarus after his body had lain in the tomb for four days, long enough for decomposition to have begun, so it was not a simple case of resuscitation.
-During the raising of Lazarus, Martha had declared Jesus was the Messiah and the sisters' despair over the death of their brother was only matched by their ecstasy when he was restored to life.
-Six days before his Last Supper, Jesus and his disciples were staying at Lazarus' home in Bethany.
+Sermon: "Leave her alone," Jesus replied.
+"It was intended that she should save this perfume for the day of my burial."
+John 12:7 Lazarus, Mary and Martha were friends and supporters of Jesus.
+It is clear that Jesus was used to receiving hospitality at their home which was two miles south of Jerusalem. for our Lord was very close to the family.
+Today's reading is set soon after Jesus had raised Lazarus from the dead after his body had lain in the tomb for four days, long enough for decomposition to have begun, so it was not a simple case of resuscitation.
+During the raising of Lazarus, Martha had declared Jesus to be the Messiah and the sisters' despair over the death of their brother had only been matched by their ecstasy when he was restored to life.
+Six days before his Last Supper at Passover in Jerusalem, Jesus and his disciples were staying at Lazarus' home in Bethany.
 Martha served the meal, while Mary decided to show her reverence and love for our Lord.
-She broke the seal on an alabaster jar of nard, an expensive, fragrant oil used only on special occasions, before pouring the nard over Jesus' feet and dried them with her hair, rather than a towel, as a sign of humility.
+She washed his feet, dried them with her hair, rather than a towel, as a sign of humility, then broke the seal on an alabaster jar of nard, an expensive, fragrant oil used only on special occasions, before pouring the nard over Jesus' feet.
 Clearly, John was present, for he not only described how the whole house was filled with the oil's fragrance, but was there to hear Judas Iscariot's indignant criticism of Mary's extravagant gesture.

 Judas Iscariot probably voiced the feelings of other disciples when he rebuked Mary for making such a lavish demonstration of her devotion: after all, a pint of nard was worth three hundred denarii, a man's annual wages.
 Surely, he argued, had it been sold, the nard could have benefited the poor and, irrespective of John's claims that Judas intended to siphon off some of the funds, some of those present might have agreed with him.
 Jesus, however, defended Mary of Bethany's action: "Leave her alone!
 Let her keep what she has for the day of my burial.
 You will always have poor people with you, but you will not always have me."
-Evidently, Mary had not used all the ointment, but Jesus once more told his listeners that he would soon suffer and die, so that the remaining nard could be employed then.
+Clearly, Mary had not used all the ointment, but Jesus once more told his listeners that he would soon suffer and die, so that the remaining nard could be employed then.

 The sentence, "You will always have poor people with you, but you will not always have me", is not intended to be a divine endorsement of poverty, nor a defence of the status quo in society.
-Instead, it is a recognition that, as there are many and varied causes of poverty, his followers would have plenty of opportunities to help the poor, but they were running out of time to demonstrate their love for him in his human form, as Mary had just done - another pointer to his imminent passion.
+Instead, it is a recognition that, as the causes of poverty are many and varied, Jesus' followers would have plenty of opportunities to help the poor, but they were running out of time to demonstrate their love for him in his human form, as Mary had just done - another pointer to his imminent passion.